Running jobs on Mac OS

 resources: - name: myGitRepo type: gitRepo # replace github with your SCM integration name integration: github pointer: # replace devops-recipes/myapp with your source code organization and repository name. sourceName: devops-recipes/myapp # configure branch branch: master # configure webhooks buildOnCommit: true buildOnPullRequest: true buildOnPullRequestClose: false buildOnRelease: false buildOnTagPush: false

 - We now define a runSh job in shippable.yml.
-This job lets you run any build script in your gitRepo or a windows shell command.
+This job lets you run any build script in your gitRepo or a macOS shell command.
 You can also specify a custom docker image to the runsh job which has your build tool chain already preinstalled.
 Using shell commands in the runSh job, you can also install any tools or utilities you need during run time.

 ## Job description: - name: ci_job type: runSh runtime: # replace custom__x86_64__macOS with your node pool name nodePool: custom__x86_64__macOS steps: - IN: myGitRepo - TASK: name: buildApp script: # cd to the gitRepo directory - cd $(shipctl get_resource_state "myGitRepo") # run the build script - ./runbuild.sh on_success: script: - echo "Task successfully completed" on_failure: script: - echo "This should be executed if any step in TASK fails" always: script: - echo "This should always be executed, regardless of job status"